SalomonSmeke/beepBoop/notes/Structuring.md

 This is a single threaded application, so there are some intricacies with input.
 And this button creates some additional difficulties.

+####Input Handling

+There are two main challenges with input handling and one extension that I can think of.
+The data we get from a potentiometer is unstructured and raw.
+It does not account for inaccuracies in current and therefore measurement, inaccuracies in the potentiometer and innacuracies in the user.

+The first two can be somewhat addressed with a dead zone. adding a straight percentage dead zone, however, creates a strange square dead zone, not round.
+This is very easy to implement, but creates a bias against diagonals.

+With this in mind, it is not necessary to check if a vertical direction was a "part" of a diagonal.
+Since diagonals wont occur unless severely sought, direct comparisons ( == ) are preferred to includes ( & ) for single direction queries.

+Additionally, we can introduce buffered inputs.

+So far, an input request can be:

+Direct - Not Recommended.
+Dead-zoned - Better.
+Buffered - Preferred.

+As such, lets not implement a facade for direct information, just Dead-zoned and Buffered.
+Thankfully this is basically what is implemented now:

+BufferedInput <- Buffer
+PotDir <- Direction

+However, it would be helpful to have a third helper we can provide with "directions we are looking for". these would ideally be ==.

+Furthermore, once an input has been selected once, the Buffer is less necessary.

+UserInput <- facade. (byte[] matches, sensitivity)

+Our previous scheme was: 00[UNUSED]00[UNUSED]00[X]00[Y]

+lets use the unused bits for intensity in V2.
+The scheme will work for now.

 ####Modules

 Modules cannot be added to a list and run, C is not functional.
 However, Modules CAN be a one line add.